AxonIQ/reference-guide/setting-up/maven-dependencies.md

 ## Extension modules

 Besides main modules, there are several extension modules which complement Axon Framework.
 They address distribution concerns of Axon Framework towards non-Axon Server solutions.
 The maven `groupId` of all these extensions starts with `org.axonframework.extensions.*`.
-Visit [Maven Central Repository](https://search.maven.org/search?q=axonframework%20extensions) to copy coordinates for the version you neeed.
+Visit [Maven Central Repository](https://search.maven.org/search?q=axonframework%20extensions) to copy coordinates for the version you need.

 | Module                                                                     | Artifact Id                          | Group Id                                 | Maven Central                                                                         |
 | -------------------------------------------------------------------------- | ------------------------------------ | ---------------------------------------- |:-------------------------------------------------------------------------------------:|